Master of Engineering Management in California: Explore Top Programs & Career Paths

 • Balanced Technical and Leadership Curriculum: Engineering management programs blend technical expertise with business acumen, covering areas like project management, systems engineering, and financial analysis.

-• Strong Earning Potential: Engineering managers in California earn some of the highest salaries nationwide, averaging over $200,000 annually in industries ranging from tech to aerospace.
+• Strong Earning Potential: Engineering managers in California earn among the highest wages nationwide — a median of $210,280 a year (BLS, May 2025) — across industries from tech to aerospace.

 • Varied Admission Requirements: Most programs require an engineering or STEM background, with GRE requirements varying by institution.
 Financial aid options include federal loans, scholarships, and employer sponsorship.